CloudLinkADI/TextMagic-Laravel/README.md

 Now the Image Class will be auto-loaded by Laravel.

 **For Laravel version > 5.5**<br/>
-If you're using Laravel 5.5+ the SelfDiagnosisServiceProvider will be automatically registered for you.
+If you're using Laravel 5.5+ the ServiceProvider & TextMagic will be automatically registered for you.